Your property should be ready for you to move into from the first day your tenancy starts.

 Downloadable Template Inventory

 The landlord should provide you with a welcome pack and information about the property.
-This should include information about who to contact in an emergency, who to report repairs and information such as bin collection dates etc.
+This should include information about who to contact in an emergency, who to report repairs to and information such as bin collection dates, etc.

 Setting up utility bills

 The landlord should provide you with details of which companies supply the utilities to the property.

 If they don’t have the details you can find out by contacting the following companies to find out who your supplier is:

 Gas - 0870 608 1524 or visit www.ukpower.co.uk

 Electric - 0870 751 0093 or visit www.ukpower.co.uk

 Telephone / Internet – BT 0800 800 150 or visit http://home.bt.com/

 Water – United Utilities are the only supplier of water in the North West and can be contacted on 0345 672 2999 or visit United Utilities